nielsberglund/nielsblogsource/content/post/2023-04-03-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---ii.md

 Now you have an ADX cluster with a `leaderboard` database and the `GamePlay` table.
 You have it, either from following along in the [previous post][2] or you have just created it.

-The table may have data from the [last][2] post, and if it does, you should clean it out: `  GamePlay data`, as you will a little bit later ingest new data in the table.
+The table may have data from the [last][2] post, and if it does, you should clean it out: `.clean GamePlay data`, as you will a little bit later ingest new data in the table.

 ### Azure Data Explorer Web UI